 |Having left Scotland to live in Lancashire when I was very young (thus the English accent), I came back to settle in Blairgowrie in 2010, the home town of my parents and where many of my extended family still live.

-I’m a member of the Association of Blairgowrie Craftworkers (ABC), a member of Perthshire Open Studios (POS) and a committee member for Blairgowrie and Alyth Adult Education Association and Blairgowrie and Rattray Timebank and a trustee of Blairgowrie & Rattray Development Trust.
+I’m a member of Perthshire Open Studios (POS) and a committee member for Blairgowrie and Alyth Adult Education Association and Blairgowrie and Rattray Timebank and a trustee of Blairgowrie & Rattray Development Trust.